Älska mig (TV series): Release

 The second season started airing on Viaplay on 13 April 2020.

 An Australian production of Älska mig, titled Love Me, premiered in Australia in 2021 on Binge streaming service.

+A South Korean remake of the show, also titled Love Me, premiered in 2025 on JTBC.

 Accolades

 Älska mig won the 2020 Kristallen Award in the category "TV Drama Series of the Year".